adomokos/light-service/README.md

 To take advantage of another organizer or action, you might need to tweak the context a bit.
 Let's say you have a hash, and you need to iterate over its values in a series of action.
 To alter the context and have the values assigned into a variable, you need to create a new action with 1 line of code in it.
 That seems a lot of ceremony for a simple change.
 You can do that in a `execute` method like this `execute(->(ctx) { ctx[:some_values] = ctx.some_hash.values })`.
 [This test](spec/acceptance/organizer/execute_spec.rb) describes how you can use it.

 Use `with_callback` when you want to execute actions with a deferred and controlled callback.
 It works similar to a Sax parser, I've used it for processing large files.
 The advantage of it is not having to keep large amount of data in memory.
 See [this acceptance test](spec/acceptance/organizer/with_callback_spec.rb) as a working example.

+`add_to_context` can add key-value pairs on the fly to the context.
+This functionality is useful when you need a value injected into the context under a specific key right before the subsequent actions are executed.
+[This test](spec/acceptance/organizer/add_to_context_spec.rb) describes its functionality.

+Your action needs a certain key in the context but it's under a different one?
+Use the function `add_aliases` to alias an existing key in the context under the desired key.
+Take a look at [this test](spec/acceptance/organizer/add_aliases_spec.rb) to see an example.

 ## ContextFactory for Faster Action Testing